On-ramp integration guide

 31}

-The deposit_account contains the virtual CLABE that you share with the end user.
-These financial accounts are also associated with the individual and will appear in GET /v1/individuals/{id}.
+The deposit_account financial accounts are also associated with the individual and will appear in GET /v1/individuals/{id}.

 Step 6: User Deposits Fiat

-At this point, the end user may send funds to the virtual CLABE via SPEI at any point.
+At this point, the end user may send funds to the deposit account at any time — via SPEI to the CLABE (MX), or by scanning the QR Ph code (PH).
 Each time a deposit is received, a new conversion will be created.

 Simulate Deposit (Sandbox Only)

 In sandbox, a deposit can be simulated using the sandbox-only simulation endpoint.
-Provide the financial_account_id of the virtual account and the amount of fiat currency to deposit.
+Provide the financial_account_id of the deposit account and the amount of fiat currency to deposit.
+This endpoint works the same way for both corridors; just vary currency and the financial_account_id.

 Request: